- Crypto Is Easy

 I expect the price of Bitcoin will go up over time, with multiyear cycles driving prices upward and downward to extremes.

-While this can’t tell you anything about movements in between those tops and bottoms, you shouldn’t need to worry about that.
+While this can’t tell you anything about movements between those tops and bottoms, you shouldn’t worry about that.
 As long as you understand where we’re at in the market cycle, you can make informed decisions about what to expect.
 Then, you act accordingly.

 For the most part, I will HODL and use Bitcoin all other times.
-I don’t trade or dollar cost average, but I will sometimes rebalance money into Bitcoin from other assets within my investment portfolio, which includes mostly non-crypto assets, cash equivalents, and debt instruments.
+I may rebalance money into Bitcoin from other assets within my investment portfolio, which includes mostly non-crypto assets, cash equivalents, and debt instruments.

 In other words, it’s my plan, not yours.
 Don’t use this as financial advice.